tangentyh/notes-of-tan/javaNotes.md

    - [further reading](http://angelikalanger.com/GenericsFAQ/JavaGenericsFAQ.html)
    - diamond syntax
    - raw and typed
-     - typed ones are subtype of the raw one
+     - typed are subtypes -- typed ones are subtypes of the raw one
-       - possible to cast a typed one to a raw one and cause type error
-     - warning when assign a raw one to a typed one
+     - warning when using raw types
-     - types only checked when compiling, all are raw without type at runtime
+     - raw at runtime -- types only checked when compiling, all are raw without type at runtime
-   - no relationship between `Generic<Type_2>` and `Generic<Type_2>, regardless of the relationship between the type variables
+   - differently parallelized, different type -- no relationship between `Generic<Type_2>` and `Generic<Type_2>`, regardless of the relationship between the type variables
-   - in JVM
+   - at runtime in JVM
-     - type variables are erased and replaced by first bound, or `Object`
+     - erased to bound -- type variables are erased and replaced by first bound, or `Object`
-     - compiler inserts casts to other bounds when necessary
+     - cast when needed -- compiler inserts casts to other bounds when necessary
        - place the predominant interface at the first one for performance
      - bridge methods are synthesized when necessary (when overriding)
-       - actual override method can have a different signature compared to super type method — due to type erasure of generics or different return type
+       - override method can have a different signature — due to type erasure of generics or different return type
-       - bridge method is of the same signature of super type method
+       - bridge method -- the same signature of super type method, calls actual method
-       - bridge method calls actual method

 1. generic syntax
    - name conventions
-     - `E` for the element type of a collection
+     - `E` -- for the element type of a collection
-     - `K` and `V` for key and value types of a table
+     - `K` and `V` -- for key and value types of a table
-     - and `T` (and the neighboring letters `U` and `S` , if necessary) for “any type at all”
+     - `T` (and the neighboring `U` and `S`) -- for “any type at all”
-   - generic class
+   - generic class syntax
      ```java
      public class Pair<T, U> { . . . }
      ```